-Note that I have a policy regarding closed-access and open-access publishing.
+These are my main academic publications.
+I have also published other material for think-tanks and other organisations.
+Note that since 2012 I have a policy regarding closed-access and open-access publishing.

 I am currently working on a book with the working title The Politics of Transnationalism in a Postcolonial Age; I am in discussion with a publisher on this, and further details will be made available shortly.

-I am also working on a book on the Israeli-Palestinian conflict, Western churches, and theology; details will be posted here in due course.
+I am also working with a colleague on a book on the Israeli-Palestinian conflict, Western churches, and theology; details will be posted here in due course.

-Christian witness between continuity and new beginnings: modern historical missions in the Middle East, co-editor with Martin Tamcke, series: Studien zur Orientalischen Kirchengeschichte, Hamburg: LIT Verlag, 2006, ISBN: 3-8258-9854-7 (see also below).
+Christian witness between continuity and new beginnings: modern historical missions in the Middle East, eds.
+Martin Tamcke, Michael Marten, series: Studien zur Orientalischen Kirchengeschichte, Hamburg: LIT Verlag, 2006.
+ISBN: 3-8258-9854-7 (see also my essay in this volume, detailed below).

 Attempting to bring the gospel home: Scottish missions to Palestine, 1839-1917, London: I.B.
 Tauris, 2006, ISBN: 1-85043-983-4.

 Journal special editions